STONE AGE CAVE PAINTINGS

 Inspired by the cave paintings at Lascaux, the children in my Year 5 class created their own Stone Age art.

-I asked them firstly to screw up an A2 piece of brown or orange sugar paper, and then flatten it out again, to create a rocky surface.
-They then used pastels to draw animals that would have been hunted during the Stone Age.
+Having spent a lesson studying prehistoric animals through drawing, I then asked them to screw up a piece of brown or orange sugar paper and flatten it out again, to create a rocky surface.
+They went on to create hunting scenes and animal studies using chalk pastels and charcoal.

 Finally, they placed their hands around the corners of their art work and I sprayed over the top using a plant sprayer filled with watered down paint.
 This gave an interesting hand print effect, as found in some Stone Age art.